yannbam/fresh-bash-mcp/README.md

 - Execute bash commands in a controlled environment
 - Support for both stateless and stateful (interactive) command execution
+- Reliable command execution with accurate output capture
 - Security safeguards:
   - Whitelisted commands
   - Whitelisted directories
   - Command validation
   - Output sanitization
 - Session management for interactive commands
+- Intelligent session state tracking
+- Command output parsing with reliable completion detection
 - Comprehensive logging
 - MCP server implementation for AI integration

+## How It Works

+Bash MCP uses several techniques to ensure reliable command execution and output capture:

+1. **Custom Shell Initialization**: Each bash session is initialized with special markers and a custom prompt that makes command completion detection reliable.

+2. **Command Wrapping**: Commands are wrapped with start and end markers to precisely track when they begin and finish executing.

+3. **Output Parsing**: A sophisticated parsing mechanism processes terminal output to extract command results accurately.

+4. **Session State Management**: Sessions track their state (IDLE, RUNNING_COMMAND, INTERACTIVE_PROGRAM) to properly handle different execution contexts.

+5. **Interactive Program Detection**: The system can detect and properly handle interactive programs that require user input.

 ## Installation